muaid773/Quizer-Frontend/README.md

 * Deploying the Quizer Backend API on a server.
 * Deploying this frontend on:
   * A public hosting service, or
   * A local network server (for schools or institutions).
-* Configuring `ApiUrl` to point to the backend API.
+* Configuring `ApiUrl` in the frontend to point to the backend API.

 ---